-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) which amends the guidance for revenue recognition and outlines a five-step process for customer contract revenue recognition that focuses on transfer of control, as opposed to transfer of risk and rewards.
+Revenue from contracts is recognized in accordance with ASC Topic 606, Revenue from Contracts with Customers (Topic 606) which outlines a five-step process for customer contract revenue recognition that focuses on transfer of control, as opposed to transfer of risk and rewards.
 The amendment also requires enhanced disclosures regarding the nature, amount, timing and uncertainty of revenues and cash flows from contracts with customers.
-Topic 606 became effective for annual and interim periods beginning after December 15, 2019 and is therefore effective for the Autry beginning January 1, 2020.
-The Autry determined that its membership revenue is included within the scope of Topic 606 and that revenue recognized under the standard does not differ materially from revenue recognized under the previous guidance.
+The Autry determined that its membership revenue is included within the scope of Topic 606.
 Revenues derived from memberships are recognized upon receipt of cash.
 Members sign up for annual memberships and may cancel their membership at any time.
-The Autry's adoption of Topic 606 did not result in a cumulative catch-up adjustment or any significant changes to financial statement line items.